School of Law Student Organizations

 USF International Law Society Association is a local student chapter of the International Law Students Association and works closely on campus with the Center for Law & Global Justice.

 The Latinx Law Students Association (“LLSA”) is dedicated to empowering Latinx law students to become the next generation of attorneys that will strive to achieve progress for their community.
 Our organization was formerly known as the La Raza Law Students Association, but a name change took place to reflect our desire to remain as inclusive as possible for all Latinx-identifying students at the USF School of Law.
 Prior to our name change, this student organization has been active at the USF School of Law for over 20 years.
 During this time, our organization has promoted the School of Law's commitment to social justice and social equality through its active engagement in the San Francisco Bay Area community.

 LELSA is an inclusive student organization that explores all aspects of labor and employment law.
 With a focus on networking and preparing members to secure summer employment, internship and externship opportunities, and post-bar employment, LELSA collaborates with plaintiff's side, defense side, non-profit, government, and hybrid labor and employment law firms.

 The Middle Eastern Law Students Association (MELSA) is committed to promoting cultural awareness within the legal community and fostering professional development for Middle Eastern law students.
-As future members of the legal professional, the members of MELSA feel it is their responsibility to create an academic and professional environment that promotes tolerance and excellence.
+As future members of the legal profession, the members of MELSA feel it is their responsibility to create an academic and professional environment that promotes tolerance and excellence.
 MELSA strives to fulfill this mission by working closely with faculty, staff, local attorneys and other student organizations.
-MELSA's primary mission is to unite all members of the Middle Easter community and to host events where pressing legal issues affecting the Middle East and Middle Easterners around the world are raised.
+MELSA's primary mission is to unite all members of the Middle Eastern community and to host events where pressing legal issues affecting the Middle East and Middle Easterners around the world are raised.